Will My Disability Benefits Change When I Turn 65?

 65 Is No Longer the Universal Age for Social Security Retirement Benefits

 When Social Security first started providing benefits to older workers, 65 was the age at which everyone who was eligible began to receive their benefit payments.
 This all changed in 1983 when the system was changed to help strengthen the Social Security system’s financial viability into the future.
-While the age of retirement changes are still being phased in, only people born before 1943 still reach full retirement age at 65.
+While the age of retirement changes is still being phased in, only people born before 1943 still reach full retirement age at 65.

 Full Retirement Age Is Between 66 and 67, Depending on Your Birth Year